Skip to main content

 2. Abeam touchdown: 12" MP, 90 knots, 10° flaps

-3. Base: 20° flaps 75 knots
+3. Base: 20° flaps, 75 knots

 4. Final: 40° flaps, 70 knots, stable approach

-5. 10-20' above runway: Flare, reduce power smoothly
+5. At 10–20' above runway: Flare, reduce power smoothly

-6. Watch runway end: Peripherals, judge touchdown
+6. Watch runway end with peripheral vision, judge touchdown

-7. Touchdown: Elevator back pressure
+7. Touchdown: Hold elevator back pressure

 • Crosswinds